 Delavan Avenue, Veterans Way & Chestnut Street Improvements

 Delavan Avenue is a critical connection between Port Chester, NY, to I-95 at Exit 2 in Connecticut, which is classified as a minor arterial roadway and services approximately 10,279 vehicles per day.
 Chestnut Street is classified as a local roadway and services approximately 656 vehicles per day.
 Veterans Way is also classified as a local road and services approximately 1,534 vehicles per day.
-Bus stops for both public schools and city buses are located at this intersection.
+Bus stops for both public schools and CT transit buses are located at this intersection.
 Currently, there are three crosswalks at this intersection – one perpendicular to Chestnut Street, one perpendicular to Veterans Way, and one crossing Delavan Avenue from the southwest corner to the northeast corner.

-The intersection currently offers on-street parking on Delavan Avenue, Veterans Way, and Chestnut Street, and the project ensures that no parking stalls will be lost.
+The project’s focal points are installing curb extensions to shorten the pedestrian crossing distance and adding a fourth crosswalk at the intersection.
+The project ensures that no parking stalls will be lost.
 The stalls in front of Burger, Shakes & Fries will be restriped to fit with the new bulb-out design.

 Redesign the intersection to add a fourth crosswalk.
 Reduce the pedestrian crossing distance by up to 51% and pedestrian crossing time by approximately six seconds.
 New lights will be installed to help illuminate the crosswalks and pedestrians.
 To improve pedestrian visibility, Rectangular Rapid Flashing Beacons (RRFBs) will be installed for the crosswalks located on Delavan Avenue.

 Install an ADA-compliant ramp adjacent to the handicapped parking stall on Veterans Way and install eight new ADA-compliant ramps at the crosswalk entrances.